Pilgrim Passport Stamps

 These stamps are available at the following venues:

-Greenfield Valley: Visitor Centre (This is under refurbishment at the moment, so if inaccessible, a stamp is available at the Holywell Shrine Visitor Centre).
+Greenfield Valley: Visitor Centre (if inaccessible, a stamp is available at the Holywell Shrine Visitor Centre).

 Holywell Shrine: Visitor Centre (For early starters who couldn't access the stamp at Greenfield)